hiteshchopra11/PowerGuardBackend/README.md

 - `GET /api/patterns/{device_id}` - Get usage patterns for a specific device
 - `POST /api/reset-db` - Reset the database (use with caution)
 - `GET /api/all-entries` - Get all database entries
+- `GET /api/test/with-prompt/{prompt}` - Test endpoint that generates a sample response based on a prompt
+- `GET /api/test/no-prompt` - Test endpoint that generates a sample response with default settings

 ## Rate Limits